NishchayAnand/software-engineering/DevOps/Docker/Interview Questions.md

 ---

+Q. What is **Docker Network**?

+A **Docker network** is a virtual network that allows Docker containers to communicate with each other and with external systems, such as the host machine or the internet.

+---

+Q. Explain **Bridge Docker Network**.

+The **Bridge Docker Network** is a **virtual Ethernet switch** created by Docker to enable containers to communicate with each other.

+Bridge network allow containers on the same network to communicate with each other without exposing ports to the host machine.

+> **NOTE:** Docker creates a default bridge network called `bridge` when you install Docker.
+By default, containers without any specific network configuration are connected to this network.

+---

+Q. Explain container-to-container communication on **Bridge Docker Network**.

+When a container is created, Docker assigns it a **name** (e.g., `mysql-container`) and an **IP address** within the bridge network's subnet.

+Docker automatically provides an **internal DNS service** for bridge networks.
+This DNS service enables containers to connect to each other using their **container names** instead of IP addresses.

+> **NOTE:** Containers can access the internet if the host machine has internet access, thanks to **NAT (Network Address Translation)**.

+---

+Q. Explain **Host Docker Network**.

+The **Host Docker Network** is a networking mode in Docker where containers bypass Docker's virtual networking layer (i.e., doesn't get their own private IP addresses) and directly **share the network stack of the host machine (i.e., host's IP address and network ports)**.

+---

 Q. What do we need to map container's port to a port on your host machine?

 A Docker container has its own isolated network, meaning that the services running inside the container (such as a web server) cannot directly communicate with your host machine or the outside world unless you explicitly expose and map the ports.